Predators vs. Kraken: Betting Trends, Odds, Advanced Stats

 Predators Betting Insights

-- The Predators have won 17, or 47.2%, of the 36 games they have played while the underdog this season.
+- The Predators have won 18, or 48.6%, of the 37 games they have played as an underdog this season.

-- Nashville has a record of 11-15 in games when bookmakers have them as underdogs of at least +110 on the moneyline.
+- Nashville is 11-13 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The bookmakers' moneyline implies a 47.6% chance of victory for the Predators.
+- Sportsbooks have implied, given the moneyline set for this matchup, that the Predators have a 46.5% chance to win.

 Predators vs. Kraken Rankings